Indonesia's new leader visits China, promises close ties - ExBulletin

 Indonesia's new leader visits China, promises close ties

+Prabowo, 72, was elected in February but will not be sworn in until October.
+A longtime rival of the incumbent leader, better known as Jokowi, he is now widely seen as enjoying the strong support of his predecessors, winning his decisive victory with Jokowi's son as his vice-presidential running mate.

+The key to the valuable achievements of China-Indonesia relations lies in respecting strategic autonomy, mutual trust and mutual assistance, Xi said at the meeting, according to CCTV.

-Prabowo's decision to visit China ahead of Indonesia's neighbors in the region highlights the close partnership built over the past decade under Jokowi, when China became Indonesia's main trading partner, providing resources natural, notably nickel and coal.
+Prabowo's decision to visit China ahead of Indonesia's regional neighbors underscores the close partnership built over the past decade under Jokowi, when China became Indonesia's main trading partner, supplying natural resources including nickel and coal.

 China has also invested billions in Indonesian infrastructure and industrial projects, including the Jakarta-Bandung high-speed railway.

-It remains to be seen how Prabowo, now Indonesia's defense minister, will handle issues such as the struggle for influence between China and the United States in Southeast Asia.
+It remains to be seen how Prabowo, now Indonesia's defense minister, will handle issues such as the jostling for influence between China and the United States in Southeast Asia.

 Prabowo previously said Indonesia was committed to its policy of non-alignment and would maintain good relations with China and the United States.

-China's broad claims in the South China Sea could pose a test for its leadership, even if the overlapping claims between the two countries have not become a noisy conflict as has happened in recent months between China and the Philippines.
+China's broad claims in the South China Sea could pose a test for its leadership, even if the two countries' overlapping claims have not become a noisy conflict as has happened in recent months between China and the Philippines.

 China is willing to continue deepening maritime cooperation with Indonesia, Xi said in Prabowo on Monday.